KonstantinKo/Foundtain/README.markdown

+## To-Do List ##

+- Dynamic account creation / log in on homepage

+- Extensive AJAX search function based on various user attributes (user index)

+- User backend (user show, update, delete)

+- Email verification (account creation, email update)

+- Index page of users' "classifieds"

+- Private Messages

+- Live chat for logged in users

 ## Open Source ##

-This project will be released under the [MIT license](http://www.opensource.org/licenses/mit-license.php) (which basically says "do
-whith it what you want but don't sue us"), which is the following:
+This project will be released under the [MIT license](http://www.opensource.org/licenses/mit-license.php) (which basically says "do with it what you want but don't sue us"), which is the following:

 > Copyright (C) 2011 Konstantin Koss
 >